b2io/base2.io/_content/caseStudies/04-dnv-gl-battery-xt.md

 ---
-client: 'DNV-GL'
+clientId: 'dnv-gl'
-excerpt: "We brought to life an interactive demo of DNV-GL's Battery XT product leveraged by business and government clients around the globe to advance the safety and sustainability of their organizations."
+summary: "We brought to life an interactive demo of DNV-GL's Battery XT product leveraged by business and government clients around the globe to advance the safety and sustainability of their organizations."
 highlights:
   - Interactive sales tool for demonstrating case studies
   - Designed to simulate advanced Mathlab software